Canadian–American Reciprocity Treaty: Abrogation

 The treaty was abrogated by the Americans in 1866 for several reasons.
-Many felt that Canada was the only nation benefiting from it and objected to the protective Cayley–Galt Tariff, which was imposed by the Province of Canada on manufactured goods.
-Also, the Americans were angry at the British unofficial support for the Confederate States during the American Civil War.
+Many felt that Canada was the only party of the treaty benefiting from it and objected to the protective Cayley–Galt Tariff, which was imposed by the Province of Canada on manufactured goods.
+Also, the Americans were angry at the British unofficial support for the Confederacy during the American Civil War: blockade runners carrying British arms supplies, Confederate Navy commerce raiders built from British shipyards (e.g., CSS Alabama), and British tolerance of Confederate Secret Service activities in its territories as an anti-U.S. base of military operations (such as James Dunwoody Bulloch, the Chesapeake Affair, the St. Albans Raid, and the Confederate Army of Manhattan) all in violation of British neutrality laws.
+These actions prolonged the Civil War by two years and inflicted a great amount of war cost and American lives (mostly from British blockade running).

 The state of Maine, given its location, was a key player.
 Reciprocity benefited Portland's trading position with respect to Montreal and the Canadian hinterland, but many Maine politicians and businessmen worked successfully to terminate the treaty.
-Many Americans were angry with Canadians' actions during the Civil War.
+Many Americans were angry with Canadians' actions during the Civil War, like engaging in arms trafficking through blockade running for the South, and tolerating and even aiding Confederate activities such as the Chesapeake Affair, the St. Albans Raid, and the Confederate Army of Manhattan.

 There was complacency on the part of Portland railroad interests, and the Bangor lumber interests opposed the continental economic integration that was envisaged by the treaty.

 Canada attempted to negotiate a new reciprocity treaty, but the Americans were committed to high tariffs and would not agree.
 Starting in 1879, Canadian Prime Minister John A. Macdonald set up a Canadian system of tariffs, known as the National Policy.